VictoriaBitDevs/VictoriaBitDevs.github.io/_posts/2023-01-27-socratic-seminar-1.md

 ## Announcements
 Please join us for our inaugral Socratic Seminar in the city of Victoria.
 Please make sure you are RSVP'd, an identifier (but not a full name) is required for entry.

+As a reminder, the ground rules of BitDevs are as follows:
+1. No photos, videos, or recordings
+2. [Chatham House Rule](https://en.wikipedia.org/wiki/Chatham_House_Rule): you may reiterate the contents of the meeting without attribution

+These rules exist so that BitDevs participants can speak freely within the event

 ## Mailing Lists, Meetings and Bitcoin Optech

 ### Mailing Lists